 *Muscle mass can increase while in a deficit in newer trainees.
 It will only increase with the aid of resistance weight training.

 These changes are predictable and expected.
 Fighting against change is futile.
-Understanding that changes happen and working with them in mind is crucial to staying in an optimized metabolic state, even during a deficit.
+Understanding that changes happen and working with them is crucial to staying in an optimized metabolic state even during a deficit.